Offer Offer

 This pulls out the list of all user accounts available on your domain.

-Then one by one copy a user name and paste it in place of the variable. of the query given below
+Then one by one copy a user name and paste it in place of the variable part of the query given below and check if ad account is locked or not

 net user <UserName> | findstr /i /c:"Account active"